Diversity & Inclusion: The Unfiltered Truth About your HR Communication

 Therefore, the Gen Z perspective on D&I is much broader, spanning diversity of experiences, identities, ideas, and opinions.
 They also refuse to turn ethnicity and race into a checkbox on a survey form.
 For the Gen Z employees, a company culture that lacks diversity and inclusion values and initiatives will sharply stick out more.

-As you can see, for the most part, Gen Zers and Millennials share similar views on D&I. However, the subtle differences can have a profound effect on your HR communication and the way it makes them perceive your culture and their sense of belonging.
+For the most part, Gen Zers and Millennials share similar views on D&I. However, the subtle differences can have a profound effect on your HR communication and the way it makes them perceive your culture and their sense of belonging.

 How To Outsmart Your Own Unconscious Bias